 Agreements with Horsemen and Pari-mutuel Clerks.
 The Federal Interstate Horse Racing Act and the state racing laws in West Virginia, Ohio and Pennsylvania require that, in order to simulcast races, we have written agreements with the horse owners and trainers at those racetracks.
 In addition, in order to operate slot machines in West Virginia, we are required to enter into written agreements regarding the proceeds of the slot machines (a "proceeds agreement") with a representative of a majority of the horse owners and trainers and with a representative of a majority of the pari-mutuel clerks.
 In Pennsylvania and Ohio, we must have an agreement with the representative of the horse owners.
 We have the requisite agreements in place with the horsemen at Mountaineer until December 31, 2018.
 With respect to the Mountaineer pari-mutuel clerks, we have a labor agreement in force until November 30, 2016 and a proceeds agreement until April 14, 2018.
 We are required to have a proceeds agreement in effect on July 1 of each year with the horsemen and the pari-mutuel clerks as a condition to renewal of our video lottery license for such year.
 If the requisite proceeds agreement is not in place as of July 1 of a particular year, Mountaineer's application for renewal of its video lottery license could be denied, in which case Mountaineer would not be permitted to operate either its slot machines or table games.
-Scioto Downs has the requisite agreement in place with the OHHA until December 31, 2023, with automatic two-year renewals unless either party requests re-negotiation pursuant to its terms.
-Presque Isle Downs has the requisite agreement in place with the Pennsylvania Horsemen's Benevolent and Protective Association until May 1, 2019.
-With the exception of the respective Mountaineer, Presque Isle Downs horsemen's agreements and the agreement between Mountaineer and the pari-mutuel clerks' union described above, each of the agreements referred to in this paragraph may be terminated upon written notice by either party.
+Scioto Downs has the requisite agreement in place with the OHHA until December 31, 2023, with automatic two - year renewals unless either party requests re-negotiation pursuant to its terms.
+Presque Isle Downs has the requisite agreement between Mountaineer and the pari-mutuel clerks' union described above, each of the agreement's agreement between Mountaineer and the pari-mutuel clerks' union described above, each of the agreement's agreement between Mountaineer and the pari-mutuel vertice by either party.